AeroVerse: UAV-Agent Benchmark Suite for Simulating, Pre-training, Finetuning, and Evaluating Aerospace Embodied World Models: Results

 As illustrated in Figure \ref{FIG:SpaceAgent_task_4}, each model exhibits distinct responses to this task.
 The 3D-LLM’s capability for indoor task planning does not generalize effectively to urban environments, resulting in answers that are inconsistent with our queries and resembling 3D scene captions instead.
 To address the limitations of the 2D visual-language model, we derive its response to this question based on the parameters outlined in Section \ref{Baselines_Modification}.
 The Blip2-flan-t5-xxl model \cite{Li2023BLIP2BL} fails to accurately represent the flight path as per our instructions, instead providing an interpretation similar to image captioning, which indicates a relatively poor ability to adhere to directives.
-In contrast, both gpt-4o and gpt-4-vision-review \cite{Achiam2023GPT4TR} deliver the most detailed and comprehensive analyses of the initial views along the trajectory.
+In contrast, both GPT-4o and GPT-4-vision-review \cite{Achiam2023GPT4TR} deliver the most detailed and comprehensive analyses of the initial views along the trajectory.
 The Instructblip-vicuna-7b \cite{Dai2023InstructBLIPTG}, llava-v1.6-vicuna-7b \cite{Liu2023ImprovedBW}, Mplug2 \cite{Ye2023mPLUGOwl2RM}, and llama-adapter-v2-7B \cite{Gao2023LLaMAAdapterVP} models do not describe the flight path in accordance with the timeline; instead, they provide a summary of the trajectory.
+SkyAgent can produce a step-wise flight path aligned with the timeline, anchoring the route using landmarks such as parking lot boundaries and black–white/blue–brown buildings, with markedly better instruction adherence than 2D/3D baselines.
+However, its semantic granularity is coarse, occasional left–right orientation drift occurs, and it does not explicitly bind the given poses and obstacle-avoidance constraints.
+With multitask curriculum learning, SkyAgentX further improves timeline alignment and landmark consistency; its step count and turns more closely match the actual trajectory, terminal target identification is more accurate, and hallucinations are reduced.
+Nonetheless, its expression of geometric constraints such as altitude and speed remains insufficient, and some environmental elements are described redundantly.

-\subsection{Discussion}
+\section{Discussion}